Top Jobs for Sociology Degree Majors

 2. Human Resources (HR) Representative

-HR representatives need to have finesse with people and interact effectively with a broad range of individuals and groups.
+HR representatives need to be effective and show finesse in their interactions with a broad range of individuals and groups.
 They must be able to analyze work roles and assess the suitability of candidates for jobs.
-Interviewing skills learned by sociology majors are essential for this evaluation.
+Interviewing skills learned by sociology majors are essential for such evaluation.

 HR staff members use problem-solving skills to mediate conflicts and resolve personnel issues.
 HR representatives use analytical and decision-making skills to evaluate alternative structures for employee benefits.